bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Sjors Provoost: 00:27:48

-Yes, in 2018, once they realized this problem was solved, and the solution is very simple, as of block 1,983,702, we just checked BIP-30 again.
+Yes, in 2018, once they realized this problem was solved, and the solution is straightforward.
+As of block 1,983,702, we simply started checking BIP30 again.

 Aaron van Wirdum: 00:28:01

-Oh, we're back to checking BIP-30 with all these inefficiencies?
+Oh, so we're back to checking BIP30 with all these inefficiencies?

 Sjors Provoost: 00:28:05